ferrufinob/StudyNook-frontend/README.md

 - [x] can organize their flashcards by deck categories provided.
 - [x] can be flipped to view answer.
 - [x] can delete flashcard
-- [x] search bar is available to fliter through question and answers.
+- [x] search bar is available to filter through question and answers.

 ![last commit](https://img.shields.io/github/last-commit/ferrufinob/StudyNook-frontend)